sigsum/sigsum/doc/design.md

 # Sigsum Logging Design v0
 We propose sigsum logging.
 It is similar to Certificate Transparency, except that cryptographically **sig**ned check**sum**s are logged instead of X.509 certificates.
-Publicly logging sigsums allow anyone to discover which keys produced what checksum signatures.
+Publicly logging sigsum statements allow anyone to discover which keys produced what checksum signatures.
 For example, malicious and unintended key-usage can be _detected_.
-We present our design and discuss a few use-case scenarios like binary transparency and reproducible builds.
+We present our design and discuss a few use-cases like binary transparency and reproducible builds.

 **Preliminaries.**
-You have basic understanding of cryptographic primitives like digital signatures, hash functions, and Merkle trees.
+You have basic understanding of cryptographic primitives, e.g., digital signatures, hash functions, and Merkle trees.
 You roughly know what problem Certificate Transparency solves and how.